ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

     - The kind `IPAddressPool` indicates that this is a MetalLB pool of IP addresses.

-    - The name is the same `default-pool` one indicated in the `l2-ip.l2advertisement.metallb.yaml`.
+    - The name is the same `default-pool` indicated in the `l2-ip.l2advertisement.metallb.yaml`.

     - The `spec.addresses` parameter is a list of IP ranges that can be expressed in different ways.
 This is useful when you do not have a big continuous range of IPs available in your network.
 For instance, you could have configured the `default-pool` IP range as: